API Reference

 The model catalogue

 Returns a flat list of catalogue entries.
-Each entry describes a canonical Pendra model plus its variants (sizes, quantisations, and backend-specific IDs).
+Each entry describes a canonical Pendra model plus its variants (sizes and quantisations), and each variant carries the verified GGUF that Pendra installs.

 {